JoJoGitfeng/GitCourse/readme.txt

-Git is a distributed version control system
+ssssssGit is a distributed version control system